The Role of Interferometric Phase in Measuring Black Hole Photon Rings: Non-spacetime signatures and their visibility response

 In order to determine the detectability of the spin signature, the angular shift rate can be related to the astrometric resolution at the longest baseline $\rho_{\rm max}$:

 Thus, in order to measure the M87* spin at the 10\% level on a 25 G$\lambda$ baseline, the requisite SNR is given by substituting 10\% of the modeled $\Delta x_{\rm spin}$ for M87*:

 That is, a typical BHEX baseline must be able to integrate down to an SNR of 13 in order to measure the displacement phase effect from a 0.1 difference in spin on that baseline, under conditions of otherwise knowing the plasma properties and their effect on the subimage centroids.
-Since the displacement effect is present most cleanly in the time-averaged image, this $S$ value should be viewed as a joint requirement for the total number of observations and together with the snapshot observational sensitivity.
-More precisely, we estimate the minimum requisite instrument sensitivity and baseline length needed to provide adequate astrometric resolution for multiple-image analyses to yield a measurement of the average photon ring translation.
-While we leave the fitting to synthetic BHEX data of astrophysical models such as the ones in \autoref{kerr} to future work, we note that similar fits to synthetic EHT data show that spin displacement is not adequately constrained without space baselines \citep{Chang_2024}.
+Since the displacement effect is present most cleanly in the time-averaged image, this $S$ value should be viewed as a joint requirement for the total number of observations together with the snapshot observational sensitivity.
+In particular, we expect repeated observations with a more typical SNR of 3 to 5 on individual visibilities to accumulate over observing campaigns.
+Our SNR requirement can be viewed as a requirement for the combined sensitivity of measurements over a range of long baselines exceeding $\rho_T$, merged temporally or spatially to accrue a sufficient understanding of the relative astrometry.
+We also note that these sensitivity requirements apply comparably to the ground, but that terrestrial baselines will generally exceed the expected Earth-space baseline SNR due to the larger signal on shorter baselines, and larger telescope diameters on Earth.
+While we leave the fitting to synthetic BHEX data of astrophysical models such as the ones in \autoref{kerr} to future work, we note that similar fits to synthetic EHT data show that spin displacement is not adequately constrained without space baselines \citep{Chang_2024, Nowicki2026}.